Table of Contents

 4. Should I list references on my resume?

-Including a list of references or even including the phrase “references available upon request” in your resume is a trend of the past.
+No matter what resume format you choose, including a list of references or even including the phrase “references available upon request” in your resume is a trend of the past.
 Keep a list of reliable references on hand if an employer requests it, but devote the space in your resume to showing off your best skills, qualifications and experiences.

 5. How long should a resume be?